LiamHecht/LiamHecht/README.md

 # Hi there! 👋 I'm Liam Hecht

 I'm passionate about coding, automation, and creating innovative software solutions.
-I love research and constantly explore new technologies beyond just full-stack development and Python.
+I love research and constantly explore new technologies.
 Always curious and learning something new, I enjoy diving into different tech fields and sharing my progress.

 ## 🔭 What I’m currently working on:
 - Building a large-scale Python app with a modern interface 🚀